theSafdarAwan/find-extender.nvim/README.md

     },
     config = function()
         require("find-extender").setup({
+            -- if you want do disable the plugin the set this to false enable = true,
             -- how many characters to find for chars_length = 2, -- default value is 2 chars
             -- timeout before the find-extender.nvim goes to the default behavior to find 1